A mathematical certification for positivity conditions in Neural Networks with applications to partial monotonicity and

 The idea regarding the LipVor Algorithm \ref{alg:alg1} is the following.
 Consider $\mathcal{P} = \{p_1, p_2, \dots, p_k\}$ a set of points in $\Omega$.
 The first step of the algorithm is to check that the value of the function at $\mathcal{P}$ is greater or equal than a certain $\varepsilon$.
 In that case, that would mean that the function fulfills the $\varepsilon$-positivity constraint in $\mathcal{P}$.
 If for any $p_j \in \mathcal{P},\; f (p_j) < \varepsilon$, then the algorithm would have already found a counter-example.
 Otherwise, $\varepsilon$-positivity is verified at $\mathcal{P}$ and the next step is to check if the local positivity condition at each point extends to a global positivity condition by Theorem \ref{teo:glob_condition}.

 In case that Eq. \eqref{eq:glob_condition} is not satisfied, the LipVor Algorithm iteratively selects a point $p_{k+1} \in \Omega$ to try to fulfill the aforementioned condition.
 The heuristic of selection of the point $p_{k+1}$ is the following.
-First of all, for each $p_j \in \mathcal{P}$, it is computed the furthest point $v_j$ in its Voronoi cell $R_j$.
+First of all, for each $p_j \in \mathcal{P}$, the furthest point $v_j$ in its Voronoi cell $R_j$ is computed.
 As each Voronoi cell is a convex polytope, the distance function attains its maximum in one of the vertex of the polytope.
 Therefore, to obtain the furthest point $v_j$ to the point $p_j$ generating the Voronoi cell $R_j$, the distance to each vertex of $R_j$ is computed.